Company FAQs

 No.

-The next day, or week is just fine.
+• The next day, or week is just fine.
 DNA is not easily affected by time and temperature.
-If you weren’t able to ship out the same day or even missed last time of Friday ship the sample the next business day.
+If you weren’t able to ship out the same day or even missed the last pick up on Friday, ship the sample the next business day.

 Negative or Inconclusive Lab Report